 Use a high powered blender like a Vitamix.

-For small quantities, or to test out the flavor of mushroom powder in your favorite adaptogenic recipes like this hot chocolate, or these zoom balls, use the small blending bowl accessory with your Vitamix blender.
+For small quantities, or to test out the flavor of mushroom powder in your favorite adaptogenic recipes like this coffee, or these zoom balls, use the small blending bowl accessory with your Vitamix blender.

 - Snap your dried mushroom slices into smaller pieces and place in the bowl of your blender.